sonofthort/lambda/README.md

 # lambda
 Use symbol λ in JavaScript to write succient functions.
-Hides the noise of common composition patterns.
+Hides noise found in common composition patterns.
 # Introduction
 Lets imagine we want to write some simple functions to wrap binary operators:
 ~~~JavaScript